andrewacashner/hearingfaithms/chapters/chapter-3.md

 Padilla's 1657 text, by contrast, is much closer to the 1642 *Voces*.
 There are only a few major differences.
-First, Padilla groups the verses in the *introducción* as a six-line strophe followed by a four-line *respuesta*, which is then repeated after the rest of the *introducción* verses.
+First, Padilla groups the verses in the introduction as a six-line strophe followed by a four-line *respuesta*, which is then repeated after the rest of the introduction verses.
 The 1642 text confirms the argument advanced above that the text of Padilla's *respuesta* (the first time through) is meant to follow the sixth verse, just as it is notated in the musical manuscripts.